prabormukherjee/matrix_dashboard/README.md

 * availability/uptime -> the fraction of the time that a service is usable
 * system throughput -> how many units of information a system can process in a given amount of time
 * error rate -> the frequency of errors
-* Traffic -> The amount of stress on a system from demand
+* traffic -> The amount of stress on a system from demand

 ## Create a Dashboard to measure our SLIs
 Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.